La Fenice: Sala Grande

 The Sala Grande or ballroom is he main room of the five Sale Apollinee, lit by the three windows in the middle of the entrance façade.

 Used over the years for different purposes, the Sala Grande was an elegant venue for balls, chamber music concerts, conferences or book launches, and (before La Fenice was provided with special rooms for them) rehearsals.
 It was also used by the governing board in 1935.

 Almost completely destroyed on the night of 29 January 1996, the Sala Grande has been faithfully reconstructed to the original model.

 The floor, which is above the foyer, collapsed after the fire and only the corners were saved.
 The current floor has been faithfully rebuilt to the original model and its characteristic floral patterns reproduced, requiring the use of various types of wood: maple, olive, and cherry.
 The color of the walls is also the same as the original.
 A gallery runs around the circumference of the upper part of the room, with access from the three doors on the top floor.

 New rooms

 "As it was, where it was", the motto for reconstruction of La Fenice, called for the opera house to be rebuilt as it was before the 1996 fire.

 This principle, however, was seen applying only to the rooms of particular historic and artistic importance.

 The opportunity was therefore taken to redesign the parts of the building that did not come into this category, resulting in the creation of three new rooms.

 In fiction

 Donna Leon's debut novel, Death at La Fenice (1992), the first in her Commissario (Detective) Guido Brunetti detective series, centers on a mystery surrounding the sensational death by cyanide poisoning of a famous orchestra conductor, in the midst of a production of La traviata at La Fenice.
 In several scenes the opera house is described in meticulous detail, as it was at the time of writing, prior to the third fire.

+In the video game ‘Tomb Raider 2 starring Lara Croft’ developed by British game studio Core Design and released in 1996, the fourth level “Opera House” is based on the famous opera.
+In the game the house is in a decrepit state designed to account for the puzzles and platforming the main character has to go through, coincidentally mirroring the real life state of the building at the time.
+The level is superseded by two others also taking place in the canals of Venice.